SyedIzia/SyedCyber/README.md

 - Copy the Ansible file to etc/ansible.
 - Update the hosts file to include webservers ip addresses and webservers group
 - Run the playbook, and navigate to Virtual Machine to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Ansible Playbook Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._